andersonsrocha/playzone/README.md

 📝 Music bot application for discord using node.js + TypeScript, with support from [discord.js](https://discord.js.org) library and [discord-player](https://discord-player.js.org).

+- [discord.js](https://discord.js.org/) module that allows you to interact with the Discord API
+- [discord-player](https://discord-player.js.org) library to facilitate music commands using discord.js
+- [@discordjs/opus](https://github.com/discordjs/opus) as the opus library
+- [ffmpeg](https://ffmpeg.org) to encode the stream

 ## 🚀 Technologies

 - 💡 **TypeScript**